RichardByrne95/CI-MS4-TuckIn/README.md

     8. Feel my information and payment is secure.

-        -   Stripe is a well trusted payment method that uses state of the art security to process payments, providing peace of mind to both the buyer and the seller.
+        -   Stripe is a well-trusted payment method that uses state of the art security to process payments, providing peace of mind to both the buyer and the seller.

     9. Reach out for help if something goes wrong.